kmdm/ruuveal/README.md

 ruuveal
 =======

-*THIS IS A TEST BRANCH FOR ENCRYPTION - IT IS ENTIRELY UNTESTED*

 ruuveal decrypts encrypted zip files contained in RUUs released by HTC.

 ruuveal has been (somewhat) tested but that doesn't mean it won't cause the end of the world as we know it.
 You have been warned.